zchap40/electron-ostc/README.txt

 data switches to connect the 12 re-routed data lines from the motherboard to either the OSTC circuit, or directly to the 6502 processor.
-This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (software implemented), and 3) native speed (turbo card physically switched out).
+This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (emulated), and 3) native speed (turbo card physically switched out).
 A two-pin micro header allows an external switch to be connected to enable the 'native' mode, where the turbo card is completely switched out of the hardware.
 Closing the external switch will always override whatever setting is selected on the on-board switch of the turbo card.

 OSTC_v3 has the exact same PCB form factor as OSTC_v2.
-The only disadvantage is the slightly higher cost of construction.
+The only disadvantage is the higher cost of construction.

 Files